HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/README.md

 ### Cached GPP Pasword

-Before KB2928120 (see MS14-025), some Group Policy Preferences could be configured with a custom account.
-This feature was mainly used to deploy a custom local administrator account on a group of machines.
-There were two problems with this approach though.
-First, since the Group Policy Objects are stored as XML files in SYSVOL, any domain user can read them.
-The second problem is that the password set in these GPPs is AES256-encrypted with a default key, which is publicly documented.
-This means that any authenticated user could potentially access very sensitive data and elevate their privileges on their machine or even the domain.
-This function will check whether any locally cached GPP file contains a non-empty "cpassword" field.
-If so, it will decrypt it and return a custom PS object containing some information about the GPP along with the location of the file.
+A feature was previously available that allowed the deployment of custom local administrator accounts on a group of machines via Group Policy Preferences (GPP).
+However, this method had significant security flaws.
+Firstly, the Group Policy Objects (GPOs), stored as XML files in SYSVOL, could be accessed by any domain user.
+Secondly, the passwords within these GPPs, encrypted with AES256 using a publicly documented default key, could be decrypted by any authenticated user.
+This posed a serious risk, as it could allow users to gain elevated privileges.

+To mitigate this risk, a function was developed to scan for locally cached GPP files containing a "cpassword" field that is not empty.
+Upon finding such a file, the function decrypts the password and returns a custom PowerShell object.
+This object includes details about the GPP and the file's location, aiding in the identification and remediation of this security vulnerability.

 Search in `C:\ProgramData\Microsoft\Group Policy\history` or in _**C:\Documents and Settings\All Users\Application Data\Microsoft\Group Policy\history** (previous to W Vista)_ for these files: